parimalp/FPGA-Design-Flow-using-Vivado/lab5.md

     *The constraints added after using the Constraints Wizard*

-15. Open uart_led_pynq.xdc (if it was already opened, click Reload in the yellow status bar) and notice additional constraints were added to the last line of the file.
+15. Open uart_led.xdc (if it was already opened, click Reload in the yellow status bar) and notice additional constraints were added to the last line of the file.

 #### Generate an estimated Timing Report showing both the setup and hold paths in the design.